Conception Abbey

 Conception, MO

 EverGreene’s fine arts conservators treated all of the wall paintings, which were executed directly on plaster.
 Treatments included extensive consolidation of the plaster substrate, crack repair, stabilization of flaking paint, removal of extensive overpaint, addressing planar distortion, surface cleaning, and minimal in-painting.
-This extensive plaster conservation project was completed in seven months by two conservators and two conservation technicians.
+This extensive plaster conservation project was completed in seven months.